David Njoku: 2021 season

 Njoku playing against the Pittsburgh Steelers in 2021.

 In Week 5 against the Los Angeles Chargers, Njoku caught seven passes for 149 yards and a touchdown, with the score coming off a 71-yard catch and run, in the 47–42 loss.
 In the 2021 season, he appeared in all 16 games and started 11.
 He finished with 36 receptions for 475 receiving yards and four receiving touchdowns.

 2022 season

 The Browns placed the franchise tag on Njoku on March 7, 2022.
 On May 27, Njoku signed a four-year, $56.75 million contract extension.
 In Week 7 against the Baltimore Ravens, Njoku suffered a high–ankle sprain.
 It was later announced that he would not require surgery but would miss two–to–five weeks.
 In the 2022 season, Njoku recorded 58 receptions for 628 receiving yards and four receiving touchdowns in 14 games and starts.

 2023 season

 On September 30, 2023, before Week 4, the Browns announced that Njoku was questionable due to suffering burns on his face and arms in a "freak accident" in his home.
 In Week 14 against the Jacksonville Jaguars, he had two receiving touchdowns in the 31–27 victory for his first game with multiple touchdowns.
 Njoku was later selected to his first Pro Bowl appearance.

+2024 season

+In 2024, Njoku played in 11 games, catching 64 receptions for 505 yards and 5 touchdowns.
+Njoku suffered a knee injury in Week 14, that sidelined him for the remainder of the season.
+Njoku also missed the first 3 games after an injury to his ankle in Week 1.

+2025 season

+In the 2025 season, Njoku finished the year with 33 receptions, 293 yards and 4 touchdowns, his fewest since the 2021 season.
+Njoku dealt with knee injuries most of the season, which sidelines him in Week 7, and sidelined him for the rest of the season in Week 14.
+On February 9, 2026, Njoku announced on his social media that he would not be returning for the Browns for the 2026 NFL season.

+Los Angeles Chargers

+2026 season

+On May 11, 2026, Njoku agreed to terms on a one-year contract with the Los Angeles Chargers.